Here are four considerations should there be an interest rate change:

 - Change your loan or refinance at any time without any break fees or financial penalties.

 While a variable rate loan can be more flexible than a fixed rate one, there are potential downsides.
-If the RBA cash rate goes up or if your lender increases rates, your mortgage repayments will increase, too.
+If your lender increases rates, your mortgage repayments will increase, too.
 Consider how your budget could be impacted if your mortgage increased by $100 per month, $500 per month or even more.

 Splitting the difference